Master of Arts in History program

 Learn more about how to apply to the M.A.
 History program and please see our Program Guide to Graduate Study (PDF) for program details and requirements (also available as a fully-accessible "text-only" PDF).

-If you have questions or would like more information, please contact the Program Director, Dr. Kate Murphy.
+If you have questions or would like more information, please contact the Program Director, Dr. Andrew Morris.